broadinstitute/cromwell/docs/RuntimeAttributes.md

 # Customize tasks

-Runtime attributes can be specified in one of two ways:
+Runtime attributes can be specified in one of three ways:

  1. Within a task you can specify runtime attributes to customize the environment for the call.
  2. [Default runtime attributes](#default-values) for all tasks can be specified in [Workflow Options](wf_options/Overview.md).
+ 3. In WDL 1.1 and later, runtime attributes can be overridden in the workflow input JSON file.

 _Task Example_